google/osdfir-infrastructure/docs/installing-on-gke.md

 kubectl get pods
 ```

 You should see pods for Timesketch, Turbinia, and Yeti in a Running state.
+It may
+take a few minutes for all the services to deploy.

 ### Provisioning shared filestorage (optional)